ha0ye/notes/weekly-goals_2023-03-13.md

 - [ ] poll for June meeting

 ### Open Grants
+- [x] transition paperwork for Hao
+- [ ] who will approve Natalia's time after Hao leaves?
+- [ ] Hao to code one transcript
 - [ ] community conversation expert outreach
 - [ ] reach out to contacts for HBCU, MSI, TCU
 - [ ] work on note synthesis